South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

 South Carolina Performance Insights

-- The Gamecocks outscore opponents by 39.8 points per game (scoring 90.8 points per game to rank fourth in college basketball while giving up 51 per outing to rank sixth in college basketball) and have a +517 scoring differential overall.
+- The Gamecocks are outscoring opponents by 39.8 points per game with a +517 scoring differential overall.
+They put up 90.8 points per game (fourth in college basketball) and give up 51 per outing (sixth in college basketball).

-- The Gamecocks are averaging 100.8 points per game at home.
-In road games, they are averaging 79.4 points per contest.
+- The Gamecocks score 100.8 points per game at home, compared to 79.4 points per game in away games, a difference of 21.4 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.